SCALESD/hackathon-2019/README.md

 Welcome to the home for the 2019 innovation program hackathon.
 If you haven't registered for the event, be sure to register on [EventBrite](https://www.eventbrite.com/o/scale-san-diego-12717873269).

+Learn about the event, core challenge areas, and more at [scalesd.com/hackathon-2019/]().

 **[Join us](https://join.slack.com/t/scalesd/shared_invite/enQtNDUxNjY1MjQ1NDYwLWQ3YzkyMTI5MTZiYjc5NTExYmQ1MDRlZmZhOTQ1MDEwYTViOTkwZjBjNjJhODZhNGE2OGI3YjIxZmU5MTJiZmY) on Slack to stay informed and engaged.** Slack is the #1 place to communicate with us - bounce ideas, look for teammates, and interact with subject matter experts (SME) and metnors.
 Join our challenge specific channels or create your own team channels.
 We'll be broadcasting the latest updates and information there.

 ## What is this?